Devavrat8492/Devavrat8492/README.md

 ## I'm a Full Stack Developer, Data Analyst, Project Leader, and Content Writer!!

-- 🔭 I'm currently working on Figma!
+- 🔭 I'm currently working on something really cool!
 - 🌱 I’m currently learning about React and TypeScript
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects